-RESEARCH PROJECT:
+PROJECT:

-A threats and countermeasures project is due in week seven and is valued at 12.5% of your final grade.
+A Research Project is due in week seven and is valued at 12.5% of your final grade.
 Project details can be found under "Assignments."

 Penalties: Late projects will be penalized 10 points "per day."

 Grading Scale

 The points earned on discussions, classmate/instructor responses, assessments, and the field project will determine your final course grade on will be based on the following grading table: